Keiichi Tsuchiya

 Keiichi Tsuchiya (土屋圭市, Tsuchiya Keiichi) is a Japanese professional race car driver.
 He is known as the Drift King (ドリキン, Dorikin) for his nontraditional use of drifting in non-drifting racing events and his role in popularizing drifting as a motorsport.
 In professional racing, he is a two-time 24 Hours of Le Mans class winner and the 2001 All Japan GT Championship runner-up.
-He is also known for touge driving.
+He is also known for tōge driving.

-The car he drives, a Toyota AE86 Sprinter Trueno, has become one of the most popular sports cars; the car is also known as "Hachi-Roku" in Japan (hachi-roku meaning "eight-six"); his car is also called "The Little Hachi that could."
+The car Tsuchiya drives, a Toyota AE86 Sprinter Trueno, has become one of the most popular sports cars; the car is also known as "Hachi-Roku" in Japan (hachi-roku meaning "eight-six"); his car is also called "The Little Hachi that could."
 A 2-part video known as 'The Touge' produced by Pluspy (styled as +P) documents Tsuchiya's touge driving with his AE86.

-He was a consultant for the popular manga and anime series, Initial D, in which he makes several cameos.
+Tsuchiya was a consultant for the popular manga and anime series, Initial D, in which he makes several cameos.
 He also served as a stunt coordinator and stuntman on The Fast and the Furious: Tokyo Drift, where he also made a cameo appearance.

 Biography

-Tsuchiya started his career through the Fuji Freshman series in 1977.
-Unlike many drivers who came from wealthy families or motorsport backgrounds, he honed his skills from street racing and became noted in the underground scene.
+Tsuchiya started his career as a racing driver and became widely known after appearing in illegal street racing videos produced by Pluspy.
+He rose to international prominence by popularizing the art of oversteer through the Fuji Freshman series in 1977.
+Unlike many drivers who came from wealthy families or motorsport backgrounds, he honed his skills from street racing and became a prominent figure in the underground scene and in global events such as the WTAC in Sydney.